When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can Ella Break the Curse?

 When Ella is born, a fairy curses her with the “gift” of obedience.
-In a retelling of Cinderella, Ella is left with her awful stepmother and stepsisters after her parents die.
-Becaues of the curse, she is supposed to do everything she is told, but Ella is feisty enough to do everything she can to be free from her curse.
+She physically cannot refuse a command.
+In this retelling of Cinderella, Ella is left with her awful stepmother and stepsisters.
+Because of the curse, she is forced to do everything they say.

 Product Specs